Hosted roundtables programme

 Personal mobility data: a game changer for urban transport optimisation

-How personal mobility data is transforming urban transport and improving user experience.
-We will delve into current innovations, challenges, and opportunities in data-driven transport optimisation.
-Discussion:
+This roundtable looked at how personal mobility data is transforming urban transport and improving user experience by looking at innovations, challenges, and opportunities in data-driven transport optimisation.

 Tarmac